-- In this final section, I attempt to outline – inspired by the naturalism vs. non-naturalism distinction – two versions of moral realism that would have important implications for effective altruism if they were true.
-One of them is moral non-naturalism in its essence of irreducible normativity, the other is a naturalism-inspired position I will call One True Axiology.
-In upcoming articles, I will argue why I disagree with both those proposals of strong moral realism.
+- Inspired by the naturalism vs. non-naturalism distinction, I outline two versions of moral realism that would have important implications for effective altruism if they were true.
+One of them is moral non-naturalism in its essence of irreducible normativity, the other is a naturalism-inspired position I will call One Compelling Axiology.
+In upcoming articles, I will argue why I disagree with both those moral realism proposals.

 Two definitions of moral realism